-Still, it’s the 10 elegant enormities listed below that truly take the imagination to new heights… and quite literally.
+Still, it’s the elegant enormities listed below– our picks for the 10 best mountains in the world– that truly take the imagination to new heights… and quite literally.

 After virtually hiking with us, leave a comment about your own personal experiences with the rockin’ rocks, or let us know which other natural wonders we may have missed!